LF-digitala-kanaler/LFDS/content/visual-identity/graphics/index.md

   graphic objects and icons.
 The graphics are made by simple geometric forms and can be used for decoration, communication and information."
 background: bg-white
-meta:
-  description: This is a meta description.
-  title: LFUI
 ---
 <section>
 <Collapse title="About the illustration style"><div class="content">